m-labs/drtio_transceiver_test/README.rst

 The proxy bitstream ``bscan_spi_xc7k325t.bit`` can be found at https://github.com/jordens/bscan_spi_bitstreams or in any ARTIQ conda package for the KC705.
 See the source code of ``artiq_flash.py`` from ARTIQ for more details.

 Refer to the ARTIQ documentation to configure an IP address and other settings for the transmitter device.
-If the board was previously running stock ARTIQ before, the settings will be kept.
+If the board was running stock ARTIQ before, the settings will be kept.

 Build the receiver design by running ``demo_artiq_ttl_rx.py``.
 The bitstream is stand-alone and the design can be run by simply loading it into the FPGA's volatile memory.